zainaboladiti/zainaboladiti.github.io/_posts/2025-11-20-api-security-fundamentals.md

 ## Why API Security Matters

-These breaches demonstrate that API security failures lead to some of the most significant data exposures in recent years.
-The cost isn't just financial—it includes reputation damage, regulatory penalties, and loss of customer trust.
+API Security breaches demonstrate that API security failures lead to some of the most significant data exposures in recent years.
+The cost isn't just financial, it includes reputation damage, regulatory penalties and loss of customer trust.
 As APIs continue to proliferate, security can't be an afterthought.

 The fundamentals covered here provide a starting point, but API security is a continuous journey.
-Stay informed about emerging threats, regularly audit your APIs, and foster a security-conscious culture within your development teams.
-Your APIs are the doors to your data—make sure only the right people can open them.
+Stay informed about emerging threats, regularly audit your APIs and foster a security-conscious culture within your development teams.
+Your APIs are the doors to your data, make sure only the right people can access them.

 ## References
 [1] OWASP API Security Top 10.
 Available at: https://owasp.org/API-Security/editions/2023/en/0x11-t10/